MohamedRadwan-DevOps/devops-step-by-step/none-community/course-demos-labs.md

     In this demo you will learn and understand how to create and configure a CI pipeline for one of the available demos in Azure DevOps demo generator (PartsUnlimited App).

-    Also, you will learn the difference between continious integration, where each change will intitate a pipeline and how you can add approvals to the workflow.
+    Also, you will learn the difference between continuos integration, where each change will initiate a pipeline and how you can add approvals to the workflow.